• Skip to main content

 • For my rhubarb cake, I use 1 inch pieces so I'll cut the amount I need for that recipe and freeze it in a bag, labeled as such.

 The list goes on!
-If you have a rhubarb recipe you like, prepare your stalks for that.
+If you have a rhubarb recipe you like, cut your rhubarb according to that recipe.

 Otherwise, simply cut your stalks into ½ inch pieces and I'm sure that will be suitable for the recipes you find throughout the year.